 Recent Research

-John Eric Humphries, Aurelie Ouss, Megan Stevenson, Kamelia Stavreva, and Winnie van Dijk
+John Eric Humphries, Aurelie Ouss, Megan Stevenson, Kamelia Stavreva, Winnie van Dijk

 • QJE 2023